-ATHENS, Greece, May 22, 2023 (GLOBE NEWSWIRE) -- Diana Shipping Inc. (NYSE: DSX), (the “Company”), a global shipping company specializing in the ownership and bareboat charter-in of dry bulk vessels, today announced that, through a separate wholly-owned subsidiary, it has entered into a time charter contract with Cargill International S.A., Geneva, for one of its Panamax dry bulk vessels, the m/v Selina.
-The gross charter rate is US$12,000 per day, minus a 4.75% commission paid to third parties, for a period until minimum September 15, 2024 up to maximum November 15, 2024.
-The charter commenced on May 20, 2023.
+ATHENS, Greece, April 12, 2023 (GLOBE NEWSWIRE) -- Diana Shipping Inc. (NYSE: DSX), (the “Company”), a global shipping company specializing in the ownership and bareboat charter-in of dry bulk vessels, today announced that, through a separate wholly-owned subsidiary, it has entered into a time charter contract with Cobelfret S.A., Luxembourg, for one of its Post-Panamax dry bulk vessels, the m/v Electra.
+The gross charter rate is US$14,500 per day, minus a 5% commission paid to third parties, for a period until minimum June 1, 2024 up to maximum August 1, 2024.
+The charter is expected to commence tomorrow.

-The employment of “Selina” is anticipated to generate approximately US$5.71 million of gross revenue for the minimum scheduled period of the time charter.
+The employment of “Electra” is anticipated to generate approximately US$5.93 million of gross revenue for the minimum scheduled period of the time charter.

-Diana Shipping Inc.’s fleet currently consists of 41 dry bulk vessels (4 Newcastlemax, 10 Capesize, 5 Post-Panamax, 6 Kamsarmax, 7 Panamax and 9 Ultramax), and a partial interest through a joint venture arrangement in one additional Ultramax.
-As of today, the combined carrying capacity of the Company’s fleet is approximately 4.7 million dwt with a weighted average age of 10.09 years.
+Diana Shipping Inc.’s fleet currently consists of 42 dry bulk vessels (4 Newcastlemax, 10 Capesize, 5 Post-Panamax, 6 Kamsarmax, 7 Panamax and 10 Ultramax).
+As of today, the combined carrying capacity of the Company’s fleet, is approximately 4.7 million dwt with a weighted average age of 9.98 years.
 A table describing the current Diana Shipping Inc. fleet can be found on the Company’s website, www.dianashippinginc.com.
 Information contained on the Company’s website does not constitute a part of this press release.

 About the Company